dojo/framework/docs/en/creating-widgets/introduction.md

 # Introduction

 Dojo encourages writing simple, modular components known as **widgets** which implement single responsibilities out of the wider requirements of an application.
-Widgets are designed to be composable and reusable across a variety of scenarios, and can be wired together in a reactive manner to form more complex web application requirements.
+Widgets are designed to be composable and reusable across a variety of scenarios, and can be wired together in a reactive manner to fulfill more complex web application requirements.

-Widgets describe their intended structural representation through virtual nodes returned from their rendering functions.
+Widgets describe their intended structural representation by returning virtual nodes from their rendering functions.
 Dojo's rendering system then handles ongoing translation of a widget hierarchy's render output to targeted, efficient DOM updates during application runtime.

 | Feature                  | Description                                                                                                                                                                                             |
 | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |